 - Pet-Tek Heart Health & Cognitive Function – This supplement contains amino acids and vitamins that can reduce fatigue, help improve memory, slow the progress of Alzheimer's… and so much more!

-- Welly Tails Fish Oil Supplement - The components of fish oil can have a positive effect on several areas of brain function including mood and memory.
+- Omega 3 Fish Oil The components of fish oil can have a positive effect on several areas of brain function including mood and memory.
 It can also help to reduce inflammation, which will help senior dogs with mobility and joint discomfort. (note: My vet recommended doubling the dose of fish oil to help improve brain function for CCD)

 - Tru-Pine Antioxidant - Antioxidants have been proven to help slow down aging and improve cell renewal.